brucechanglongxu/advancedalgorithms/inference/speculativedecoding.md

 ## Medusa

 MEDUSA replaces the need for an external _draft model_ in speculative decoding by attaching multiple decoding heads (Medusa Heads) directly on top of the frozen or jointly fine-tuned LLM backbone.

-This allows
+> **MEDUSA** eliminates the need for a separate draft model and introduce multiple decoding heads into the _same model_ to predict multiple future tokens in parallel.
+This enables single-model, multi-token speculative decoding.

+One might ask, if we are speculatively decoding let's say $$7$$ different tokens from the same context $$C$$, wouldn't all $$7$$ of these tokens be the same?
+Indeed, this would be the case if all of the MEDUSA heads were trained in a similar fashion, however during training these heads are trained to be _position-aware_ i.e. they were trained to predict a _specific_ offset token even though all of the heads have access to the same hidden state.
+Because language is so structured, these heads can learn distributional patterns about what usually comes $$1, 2, 3$$ tokens later.

+> The same $$h_t$$ contains rich enough information to generate a _distribution over future_, the different heads act like different projections of that information.
+Think of it like looking at a weather radar and predicing the next $$7$$ hours of rain, the radar image is the same, but our models for $$1$$-hour ahead vs $$7$$ hours ahead use different heuristics and biases.